-In 1998, brothers Neil Griggs and Dr. Bill Griggs founded the registered charity Builders Without Borders (BWB) Foundation.
-Initially the aim was to create a forum where retirees with construction experience could contribute worldwide to those most in need, particularly in the rebuilding of shelter and community facilities post natural disasters.
-In later years, BWB has grown and not only expanded its expertise and services, but also includes various members of both the retired and working communities.
+In 1998, brothers Neil Griggs and Dr. Bill Griggs founded the registered Canadian charity Builders Without Borders (BWB) Foundation.
+Initially the aim was to create a forum where persons with construction experience could contribute worldwide to those most in need, particularly in the rebuilding of shelter and community facilities post natural disasters.
+In later years, BWB has grown and not only expanded its expertise and services, but also includes various members of both the active and retired communities.
+(Pictured: Neil Griggs in Gujarat, Western India).

 The founding four-member board consisted of an architect, a civil engineer, a project manager and a consultant with Audit Canada.
 All had experience with international projects and witnessed devastating impacts of earthquakes and hurricanes on vulnerable communities.